georgepearman/chicago/_posts/2018-05-25-day-three-in-chicago.md

 ---

-We took our drinks to go and wandered north towards the riverwalk, hoping to find bikes.
+We took our drinks to go and wandered north towards the Riverwalk, hoping to find bikes.
 All around this area you can see [Trump Tower](https://en.wikipedia.org/wiki/Trump_International_Hotel_and_Tower_(Chicago)).
 It's not a bad looking building in my opinion.

 ![Trump tower]({% include smart-url url='/assets/img/may25/george/IMG_0558.jpg' %})

-Along the riverwalk I saw a sign for big gears, but no one else was interested in seeing them.
+Along the Riverwalk I saw a sign for big gears, but no one else was interested in seeing them.

 ![Big gears]({% include smart-url url='/assets/img/may25/george/IMG_0557.jpg' %})

-The riverwalk was very active with people walking and enjoying the sun.
+The Riverwalk was very active with people walking and enjoying the sun.

 ![Scott and Ramya Walking]({% include smart-url url='/assets/img/may25/george/IMG_0559.jpg' %})